ahadcse/gpg-encryption-decryption/README.md

 ```
 bin/encryptData.sh -g devTeam -r ahadcse@gmail.com ./gpg/test
 ```

-This command will create an encrypted file of the content in `secrets.tar`.
+This command will create an encrypted file of the content in `test`.

 The script contains two groups of user to make it easier to encrypt for the right persons.
-The groups are called prod and ennTeam.
-The command above will encrypt for the ennTeam and also for email@domain.com.
+The groups are called prod and devTeam.
+The command above will encrypt for the devTeam and also for email@domain.com.
 Please note that you need to have the public keys imported for every person that you encrypt the file for.

 ## GPG Commands reference